brindharam/GettingAndCleaningData/CodeBook.md

----
-title: "CodeBook"
-author: "Brindha R"
-date: "November 23, 2017"
-output: html_document
----

-## R Markdown

-Code Book
+## Code Book

 This code book summarizes the columns in tidyData.txt output

 Columns/Fields:

+#Subject
-Subject - Test Subject ID
+Test Subject ID

+#Activity
-Activity - The type of activity performed for the corresponding measurements in remaining columns
+The type of activity performed for the corresponding measurements in remaining columns

-Measurements
+#Measurements
 tBodyAccMeanX
 tBodyAccMeanY
 tBodyAccMeanZ